innoq/tutorial-clj-webapp/tutorial/chapters/03_instructions.md

 ## CSRF

 Among other things, the middleware initializes the [CSRF Protection](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF\)) that is available in Clojure.
 Clojure protects against CSRF attacks by rendering a secret into the HTML of a web page.
 With requests which modify the application state (i.e. :post, :put, :delete, :patch), the client needs to send this secret back to the server so that the server knows that it comes from a valid user.
+With Clojure middleware, a secret is generated and bound to the HTTP session for the request.
+This secret can be retrieved from the `ring.middleware.anti-forgery/*anti-forgery-token*` var.
+Then the ring middleware will check all forms and reject form requests which do not have a valid token in a field with the name `__anti-forgery-token`.

+We can create a function to create a hidden field for a function.

+    (defn anti-forgery-field []
+      (hiccup.form/hidden-field "__anti-forgery-token" *anti-forgery-token*))

-This secret can be added into your application by generating a `ring.util.anti-forgery/anti-forgery-field` within all of the necessary forms in the application.
+This field can then be added to the necessary forms to protect against CSRF attacks.

 ## XSS

 In our application, we are rendering String that we receive from the user directly in our HTML document.
-This makes us vulnerable for [XSS Attacks](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS\)).
-In order to protect us, we can use the `hiccup.util/escape-html` function to escape the html output when we are rendering it in the document.
+This makes us vulnerable for [XSS Attacks](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS\)) if we do not escape this HTML.
+Luckily, HTML is automatically escaped in Hiccup 2, so we don't have to worry about this any more.
+If you are using previous versions of Hiccup, you will need to use the `hiccup.util/escape-html` function to escape the html output before it is rendered in the document.

-Task 03:
+## Task 03:

 Define the following routes for the application